Creating Safe Spaces for Collective Healing

 Become part of The Bridge we are building together.

-Through thread and color, participants express what words can’t.
+Through thread and color, participants express what words can not.

 Become part of a growing, citywide story of hope.